 Who updates social media

-Staff from the Sky Blues’ Marketing and Communications Department update our social media channels throughout the week.
+Staff from the Sky Blues’ Marketing and Communications Department update our social media channels throughout the week and respond to supporters where possible.

 The official Facebook and Twitter accounts will provide updates of the key incidents at each match.